astroprofsmith/intromodern.github.io/_sources/c8momentum.md

 The kinetic energy is almost twice the rest energy, so
-$\gamma\approx3$, and I will have to do this problein using reLativistic formulae.
+$\gamma\approx3$, and I will have to do this problein using relativistic formulae.
 The total energy is the sum of the kinetic and rest energy, so $E_{\rm tot} = 1.511$ MeV.
 To find the momentum, you use Equation {eq}`pfrome1` to get
 ```{math}